yjg30737/pyqt-custom-titlebar-window/README.md

 You can drag title bar or menu bar on widget to move the window, double-click it to show maximize/normal.

+This also makes the application's font look better by setting the font family to 'Arial'(which looks modern and commonly used), antialiasing.

+The range of font size is set to 12~30 which is not too big, not too small.

 If you want to set custom titlebar easily than use <a href="https://github.com/yjg30737/pyqt-custom-titlebar-setter.git">pyqt-custom-titlebar-setter</a>.

 If you want to use this in various ways than use this directly. see the example below.